 2) I'm not sure what you are referring to as "long tanks".
 If you mean our BOBR growth units, there are protected from freezing by sinking in October/November then refloating in April/May.
-If you are referring to the upweller tanks in the land-based nursery, they too are seasonal and only operational from May to October otherwise they are empty.
+If you are referring to

 3) I am familiar with your boat and have in the past chatted with you at the Beaton wharf.
 The proposed Gooseberry Island site does not go that close to shore.
-You will be able to go by the site either along Dunn's Beach or along Goosebery Island.
+You will be able to go by the site either along Dunn's Beach or along Gooseberry Island.
 I would be glad to review this issue with you in detail if you like.
 Please just give me a call and we can arrange a time to meet.